cascadiajs/cascadiajs-2019/src/shared/pages/cfp.md

 ## Representation in tech

 We are also looking for stories from folks who belong to underrepresented groups (URMs) in our industry.
-Seattle (and the Pacific Northwest) has a bad reputation for being pretty homogenous, and we want to create an environment for all kinds of speakers, from all kinds of backgrounds, because we beleive that makes a difference in shifting the inclusivity of our industry forward.
+Seattle (and the Pacific Northwest) has a bad reputation for being pretty homogenous, and we want to create an environment for all kinds of speakers, from all kinds of backgrounds, because we believe that makes a difference in shifting the inclusivity of our industry forward.

 ## Code of conduct